lnzz123/ComboLite/README_en.md

 class DownloadReceiver : IPluginReceiver { /* ... */ }
 ```

-Send broadcasts via `sendInternalBroadcast`, and the framework will automatically route them to
-registered plugin receivers.
+Send a broadcast via `sendInternalBroadcast`, and the framework will automatically route it to registered plugin receivers.

 ```kotlin
 context.sendInternalBroadcast("com.example.DOWNLOAD_COMPLETE") {